gatk555/simavr/README.md

 <P>
 The analogue comparator can share the physical ADC inputs on some variants and has its own inputs.
-Simavr treats all of these as independent of both GIO and ADC inputs.
+Simavr treats all of these as independent of both GPIO and ADC inputs.
-Although ADC_IRQ_ADC1 and ACOMP_IRQ_ADC1 represent the same pin, those are different numbers and simavr would allow you to set different voltages.
+Although ADC_IRQ_ADC1 and ACOMP_IRQ_ADC1 may represent the same pin, those are different entities and simavr would allow you to set different voltages.
 Providing input values for the comparator is similar to the ADC, except that monitoring is continuous,